RossChann/RossChann.github.io/_pages/cv.md

 * Automated machine learning model generation and analysis based on H2O-AutoML for processing IRIS data
   * Comprehensive processing of IRIS data, utilizing H2O-AutoML to generate the optimal prediction model algorithm.

+* Enhancing the Cross-Cultural Communication Capabilities of LLMs in Multilingual Environments
+  * The project focuses on enhancing LLMs' cross-cultural capabilities in multilingual settings by employing web scraping for data collection, using NLP tools for preprocessing, and fine-tuning pre-trained models like XLM-R. Challenges such as data scarcity and overfitting are managed through iterative optimization, leveraging transfer learning and model pruning.
+Tools and methods are sourced from GitHub and integrated to improve LLMs' performance in diverse linguistic contexts.

 * Research on the efficiency enhancement of edge deep learning
   * Optimizing the Application of Training in Federated Learning Scenarios, Improving overall efficiency by adjusting the client training optimizer strategy in asynchronous FedAvg algorithm.
   * supervised by [LetianZhang](https://letian-zhang.github.io/)